CarlitoBriganteNT/parklezbot/README.md

 anime_module.py may be a little complicated, so I brought some explaination in anime module folder.

-You can deleted all the .txt files in case you want to do so.
-Common_functions.py will re-create it if needed by any plugin.
+You can deleted all the .txt files in case you want to do so. common_functions.py will re-create it if needed by any plugin.

-In case you want to take any step further in this project, find me in telegram.
-(I am not answering questions like: 'How can I send something to my subs?')
+In case you want to take any step further in this project, find me in telegram. ### (I am not answering questions like: 'How can I send something to my subs?', 'How do I change the welcome message?')

 My telegram username: @parklez www.telegram.me/parklez